 LLM-as-Judge for Behavior Evaluation

 A review of methodologies for using LLMs to evaluate behavioral responses, with focus on reliability challenges and opportunities for improvement in machine psychology applications.
+Updated February 2026 with empirical findings from our multi-judge behavioral evaluation of GLM-5.

 Overview